People-centered narratives take top honors in the 18th Annual Barlett and Steele Awards

 Silver – Global/National Category

-Corizon’s Troubled Two-Step” by Business Insider reporters, Nicole Einbinder and Dakin Campbell highlights the notorious legal maneuver that would have allowed the company to evade accountability.
+Corizon’s Troubled Two-Step” by Business Insider reporters, Nicole Einbinder and Dakin Campbell highlights the notorious legal maneuver that would have allowed a company to evade accountability.
 Corizon Health Inc., one of the nation’s largest private prison healthcare providers in 2021, had over 475 active lawsuits that alleged medical negligence at prisons and jails across the country and dozens of other lawsuits claiming wage theft, wrongful termination, discrimination, and millions in unpaid invoices.

 Through the use of court records, LLC registrations, short-seller reports, and other public records, the reporters were able to show meticulously how, with the help of the Texas bankruptcy system, executives and investors at Corizon were able to siphon off the company’s assets into a succession of corporate shell companies in order to avoid paying damages for these claims.